redhat-documentation/supplementary-style-guide/README.md

 ## Contributing

-See the [Contributing guide](CONTRIBUTING.md) for information on how to contribute an update.
+See the [Contributing guide](CONTRIBUTING.md) for information about how to contribute an update.

 ## Administrator responsibilities